peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter  <i>options</i>
  is null.

 <a id="ToJSONString"></a>
 ### ToJSONString

     public string ToJSONString();

  Converts this object to a string in JavaScript Object Notation (JSON) format.
-See the overload to JSONString taking a JSONOptions argument for further information.If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
-Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, `22("Test")`  is converted to `"Test"`  and `true`  is converted to `"true"`  ).
+See the overload to JSONString taking a JSONOptions argument for further information.
+If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+Map keys other than untagged text strings are converted to JSON strings before writing them out (for example,  `22("Test")` 22("Test") is converted to  `"Test"` "Test" and  `true` true is converted to  `"true"` "true" ).
 If, after such conversion, two or more map keys are identical, this method throws a CBORException.
-The example code given in**PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)**can be used to write out certain keys of a CBOR map in a given order to JSON string.
+The example code given in **M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)** can be used to write out certain keys of a CBOR map in a given order to a JSON string.

   <b>Return Value:</b>

 A text string.